wrahool/wrahool.github.io/_pages/miscellaneous.md

 - [Philosophize This!](http://philosophizethis.org/)
 - [Rationally Speaking](http://rationallyspeakingpodcast.org/)

-This list would be incomplete without what are the auditory staples for all Arsenal fans -
+This list would be incomplete without mentioning the auditory staples for all Arsenal fans -

 - [Arsecast](https://arseblog.com/arsecasts/)
 - [The Arsenal Vision Podcast](https://www.arsenalvisionpodcast.com/)